pysel/uniliquid-hook/README.md

 ## TODO List

-- [ ] Adapt the contract for tokens with different decimals.
+- [X] Adapt the contract for tokens with different decimals.
+- [ ] Add support for exact out swaps.
+- [ ] Add support for single-asset redeem.